cj-hilder/ble-hr-tool/README.md

 Clinical assessment is always preferable.
 The RHR + 15 rule is a conservative, accessible alternative that errs on the side of safety rather than maximising your activity.

-Success will appear as gradually shorter recovery periods, fewer resets, and more time in the active state — all at a *fixed* threshold.
-The session history graphs are there to show improving ANS regulation quality at your current limit.
-That stabilisation is the prerequisite for eventually considering progression, not a signal to push immediately.
+Success will appear as gradually shorter lag and recovery periods, fewer resets, and more time in the active state — all at a *fixed* threshold.

 ### If you do not have PEM or chronic fatigue